 The Shortest Path.
 The "central" or opening problem for this chapter presents a camper in forest who needs to return to his campsite but first fetch a bucket of water from the river.
 The problem is, "At what point P on the river should he fill his pail in order to make the shortest possible path to put out the fire?"

 This single problem leads to the development of several important concepts: distance from a point to a line, perpendicular lines, and reflection of a point across a line.
-Finally the exact solution AND its proof are studied, along with applications.
+Students then study the exact solution and its proof, along with applications.

-Below you can preview the pages 6-9 of the first chapter, which show the development of concepts (such as reflection and triangle inequality) towards solving the "shortest path" problem.
+Below you can preview the pages 6-9 of the first chapter, which show the development of concepts (such as reflections and triangle inequality) towards the solution of the "shortest path" problem.

 Tiling the Plane deals with polygons and angles, and of course solve the question as to which regular polygons tile the plane.